 Presbyterian College is often noted for its one-of-a-kind mascot: the Blue Hose.
 But the experience PC offers is one-of-a-kind, too: By offering over 100 majors, minors, and programs, PC gives students the freedom to customize their educational experience.
 Pair this academic customization with top-notch faculty, and what results are graduates who are unforgettable, just like PC's mascot.

-There are many ways for students to get involved at Presbyterian College!
-Love music or performing?
+Are you interested in music or performing?
 Sing in a chorus or perform with one of Presbyterian College's theater groups.

 Interested in journalism or communications?
 Presbyterian College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.